glynester/project-snowflake/README.md

 Following on from the above specification, the following user stories to create
 ```
-As a visitor
+As a community minded person
-So that I can use the Makersbnb website
+So that I can use the "I'm in" website
 I would like to sign up to the website
 ```
 ```